 The proctor must contact Amy McNeece or David Sanders in the Assessment Center directly by sending an email to email@example.com or firstname.lastname@example.org , and indicate their willingness to act as a proctor.
 In this email, the proctor should furnish the student's name, location, and the reason for testing.
 We will respond by sending our proctor profile directly to the potential proctor.
 The proctor should fill out the profile and submit the completed form back to our office.
 Once the completed profile is received, we will send to the proctor the instructions and access codes for the test to be administered via the web.
 After the test, the proctor will report the scores to our office and we will post the results to the student record.

 The email from the proctor must be sent from their institutional email account.
 We do not respond to generic email domains (hotmail, yahoo, aol, gmail, etc)

 Once again, the steps are:

-1. Give the email address, (firstname.lastname@example.org) and a copy of this email, to the potential proctor.
+1. Give the email addresses, email@example.com and firstname.lastname@example.org and a copy of this email, to the potential proctor.